 On the other side, you might get this behavioural interview question: “Can you describe a time when you failed to achieve a goal?”

 Nobody is perfect, and this is an opportunity for you to describe a mistake that you made on the job that may have taught you a lesson.
 Rather than mentioning a major weakness, highlight a challenging event where things didn’t go as planned, and you weren’t completely successful.
 The primary part of your answer will be what you would have done in hindsight — or what you’ll do going forward as a result of the lesson learned.

 - Describe a situation where you found yourself outside your comfort zone.

-- Give me an example of a time when you had to explain something complex to a client or coworker.
+- Give me an example of a time when you had to explain something complex to a client, customer or coworker.

-Other behavioural interview questions address circumstances you could encounter.
-They are “what if” scenarios, in which you have no past experience to call on and have to use your imagination.
+Other behavioural interview questions address circumstances you might encounter.
+They are “what if” scenarios in which you have no past experience to call on.

 Sometimes called situational interview questions, these can be difficult if you’ve never considered the question.
-If that’s the case, they will definitely require you to go off script and think quickly on your feet.
+If that’s the case, you will have to go off script and think quickly on your feet.
 As you describe your hypothetical actions, think problem, solution, benefit.